patra-group/ANN-and-GA-code/README.md

  GA Codes
-Customized Python Code to optimize sequence of a copolymer python3 parameter_try.py &
+Customized Python Code to optimize sequence of a copolymer &
+# Comment to execute
+python3 parameter_try.py &

 -----------------------------------------------------------